-Should the majority of the Directors cease to hold office, the entire Board of Directors shall be considered to have resigned and the Shareholders' Meeting shall be promptly called by the Board of Directors to appoint a new Board of Directors".
+If the majority of the Directors cease to hold office, the entire Board of Directors is deemed to have resigned and the Shareholders' Meeting must be convened without delay by the Board of Directors for the appointment of the new Board".

-10 Article 20 of the Bylaws (Board of Statutory Auditors) provides as follows:
+8 Article 20 of the Bylaws (Board of Statutory Auditors) provides as follows:

-"The Board of Statutory Auditors consists of 3 (three) standing Auditors and 2 (two) substitute Auditors, who may be re-elected.
+"The Board of Statutory Auditors consists of 3 (three) Standing Auditors and 2 (two) Alternate Auditors, who may be re-elected.

-The minority has the right to elect one standing Auditor and one substitute Auditor.
+The minority has the right to elect one Standing Auditor and one Alternate Auditor.